The Rev. Dr. Peter Yuichi Clark, BCC

 Director of Spiritual Care Services, Emerita, and Research Scholar

 The Rev. Dr. Michele R. Shields is affiliated with the United Methodist Church and has been an ordained minister since 1981.
 Michele holds a B.A. degree from McGill University in Montreal, a M.Div. degree from Boston University, and a D.Min. degree from Drew University in Madison, New Jersey.
 She is a certified educator with ACPE (the Association for Clinical Pastoral Education), a board certified chaplain with the Association of Professional Chaplains, and a former member of the ACPE Board of Directors.
 Michele has served on the faculty of the UCSF School of Medicine and the faculty of the UCSF School of Nursing, teaching about spirituality, cultural humility, ethics, and end-of-life care.
 She is also endorsed by the United Methodist Church to serve as a chaplain in general hospital and VA hospital settings.
 Michele served as a church minister for ten years and later served five hospitals as a Chaplain or Manager of CPE prior to UCSF.
-Michele retired from her position as Director of Spiritual Care Services at the end of June 2014 and now is affiliated with the Department as a Research Scholar, actively engaged in pursuing research projects related to the Spiritual Assessment and Intervention Model (AIM) that has been taught at UCSF during her tenure.
+Michele retired from her position as Director of Spiritual Care Services at the end of June 2014 and now is affiliated with the Department as a Research Scholar, actively engaged in pursuing research projects related to the Spiritual Assessment and Intervention Model (AIM) that she introduced to UCSF and that continues to be taught here.